-It where Irfan, Duncan & Theo (I. D. & T.), whom in honor of their own personal final exams, came up with the idea to throw a massive final exam party on a never-seen-before scale.
-Due to the motivation, this rave carried the name "The Final Exam".
-It's aftermath lead towards a split-up within I.D. & T. (as Theo didn't go through with it all).
+It were Irfan, Duncan & Theo (I. D. & T.) who came up with the idea to throw a massive final exam party on a never-seen-before scale.
+Hence this rave carried the name "The Final Exam".
+Its aftermath lead in a split-up between I., D. & T. as Theo didn't pass his final exam.

 An idea of a follow-up forced its way into the heads of the two remaining core members of ID&T, as they received a phone call concerning the planning of a second event.
 Three guys from Drachten managed to book Thialf Heereveen, though after this they ran out of money as well as ideas.
 A collaboration between them and ID&T was suggested in order to make the rave possible.
 After a visit at Thialf Heereveen, ID&T (Irfan & Duncan) experienced the building overwhelmingly massive compared to the humans inside it, which lead them into brainstorming a name for the upcoming rave...
 Big hall became "dome" and the music "thunder", which combined lead to: "The Thunder Dome".

 ID&T wanted to stand out from the rest of the party-organizers, so they decided to change their direction towards the harder sound that was emerging and gaining popularity.
 Whereas Jaydee (Robin Albers) was part of the Final Exam line-up, they now chose DJ Weirdo (Dennis Doeland; basically an old-school friend of Duncan) and four DJs who were known as The Dreamteam.
 The Dreamteam was made up of DJ Dano (Daniël Leeflang), DJ Gizmo (Ferry Salee), Buzz Fuzz (Mark Vos) and The Prophet (Dov J. Elkabas).
 They raised Thunderdome's popularity to new and yet unexplored heights.